Stay focused. Stay motivated.

 Focus on FEEL

 After you’ve put a spotlight on your form, spend the next part of your workout focusing on the feel of the moves.
 If you have good form, such as driving through your heels in squat position, then you should be able to feel the muscles in your glutes firing.
-When we spend the time to isolate and recruit the proper muscles, we improve the mind-muscle connection and stimulate endorphins, which can help you to get through the work.
+When we the time to isolate and recruit the proper muscles, it can improve the mind-muscle connection, stimulate endorphins and help you to get through the work.